jcreedcmu/parametricity/StrictEquiv.lagda.md

 ```

 <blockquote>
-Parenthetically: A bummer about this definition is it's at level ℓ+1 rather than ℓ.
-Is
+Parenthetically: A bummer about this definition is it's at level ℓ+1
-there any way we can interpret this as some kind of codata type?
-It
+rather than ℓ.
+Is there any way we can keep it at level ℓ by
-smells something like a type of lazy pairs enhanced by equivalence
+interpreting it as a codata type?
+It smells something like a type of
-information.
+lazy pairs enhanced by equivalence information.

     codata _&_ (A : Set ℓ) (B : Set ℓ) : Set ℓ where
       π₁ : A & B → A